-Backed by more than 50 yearsof academic rigor and an outstanding reputation as one of the area’s top universities, Roger Williams University offers more than a dozen master’s and certificate programs in a variety of disciplines, including Architecture, Art & Architectural History, and Historic Preservation; Clinical and Forensic Psychology; Criminal Justice and Cybersecurity; Forensic & Legal Psychology and Forensic Mental Health Counseling; Law; Leadership and Public Administration.
+Backed by more than 50 years of academic rigor and an outstanding reputation as one of the area’s top universities, Roger Williams University offers more than a dozen master’s degree and certificate programs in a variety of disciplines, including Architecture, Preservation Practices, and Urban & Regional Planning; Business Administration; Construction Management; Criminal Justice and Cybersecurity; Forensic & Legal Psychology and Forensic Mental Health Counseling; Law; Leadership and Public Administration; and Special Education.

 Applied learning with a wealth of internship, study abroad, and research opportunities is at the heart of an RWU education.
-You can expect individual attention, personalized advising, course work tailored to your interests, and access to all the resources the University has to offer, including the new Graduate Student Association and program-based funding for conference travel and other activities.
-In addition, RWU offers a number of graduate assistantship and scholarship opportunities, along with flexible scheduling to accommodate students who wish to study full time, part time, or online.
+You can expect individual attention, personalized advising, coursework tailored to your interests, and access to all the resources the University has to offer, including the new Graduate Student Association and program-based funding for conference travel and other activities.
+In addition, RWU offers a number of graduate assistantships and scholarship opportunities, along with flexible scheduling to accommodate students who wish to study full-time, part-time, or online.

 Built on ideals

-The principles and philosophies carried throughout the University date back to our namesake, Roger Williams, founder of the state of Rhode Island and Providence Plantations.
-The University has dedicated itself to the ideals advocated by Roger Williams himself—education, freedom, and tolerance—and honors his legacy by modeling a community in which diverse people and diverse ideas are valued, intellectual achievement is celebrated, and civic responsibility is expected.
+The principles and philosophies carried throughout the University date back to our namesake: Roger Williams, founder of the state of Rhode Island.
+The University is dedicated to the ideals advocated by Williams himself—education, freedom, and tolerance—and we honor his legacy by modeling a community in which diverse people and ideas are valued, intellectual achievement is celebrated, and civic responsibility is expected.

-Graduate students at RWU come from across the US and around the globe to study alongside faculty who are equally as geographically and culturally diverse.
-Take advantage of the opportunity to interact with students outside of your discipline and gain insight into other cultures and viewpoints, critical parts of the graduate student experience at RWU.
+Graduate students at RWU come from across the US and around the world to study alongside faculty who are equally as geographically and culturally diverse.
+Take advantage of the opportunity to interact with students outside of your discipline, and gain insight into other cultures and viewpoints—both are critical parts of the graduate student experience at RWU.
 Our students come with a variety of personal and professional experience—recent undergraduates, young professionals, and mid-career students all call RWU home.
-We are also proud to have a strong active-duty military and veteran population.
+We’re also proud to have a strong active-duty military and veteran population.

-All graduate programs at Roger Williams University share a few common traits: they prepare our graduate students to serve others with purpose and vision and provide learning experiences that stretch far beyond a traditional classroom.
+All Roger Williams University graduate programs share a few common traits: they prepare our graduate students to serve others with purpose and vision and provide learning experiences that stretch far beyond a traditional classroom.

 MS in Criminal Justice or MA/MS in Cybersecurity: Want to serve and protect our businesses, communities, and governments?
-While our Criminal Justice program has a dynamic on-campus option, both programs are also offered online.
+While our Criminal Justice program has a dynamic, on-campus hybrid option, both programs are also offered fully online.
 What makes these programs stand out?
-Take a quick look around the police units across Connecticut, Massachusetts, and Rhode Island and you’ll be hard-pressed to find one without a law enforcement professional from one of our cutting-edge programs.
+Take a quick look around the police units across Connecticut, Massachusetts, and Rhode Island, and you’ll be hard-pressed to find one without a law enforcement professional from one of our cutting-edge programs.
 You’ll also find our Cybersecurity graduates in top cybersecurity and defense organizations like Secureworks and Raytheon.
 A special open 4+1 option is available, allowing Criminal Justice students to complete the program in just one year by taking two online courses with RWU during senior year at their home institutions.

-MA in Forensic & Legal Psychology or MA in Forensic Mental Health Counseling: Interested in studying human behavior and analyzing it in a clinical or justice system setting?
-Among our most competitive and academically challenging offerings, our Psychology programs have an extremely high job placement rate—nearly 100% within six months of graduation—and place students in a wide range of internships and practica as well as nationally competitive PhD programs.
-Study alongside cutting-edge researchers and practitioners who will prepare you for both master’s-level practice and future doctoral study in our 45-credit thesis program and licensure as a mental health counselor or professional counselor in the 60-credit licensure track programs.
+MA in Forensic & Legal Psychology or MA in Forensic Mental Health Counseling: Interested in studying human behavior and analyzing it in a justice system setting?
+Among our most competitive and academically challenging offerings, these programs have an extremely high job placement rate—nearly 100% within six months of graduation—and place students in a wide range of internships and practica as well as nationally competitive PhD programs.
+Study alongside nationally recognized researchers and practitioners who’ll prepare you for both future doctoral study in our 45-credit thesis program and licensure as a mental health counselor or professional counselor in the 60-credit licensure track program.

 MS in Leadership or Master of Public Administration: Do you have a passion for shaping government policy or leading organizations to be more effective?
-Offered in a hybrid format, these programs are offered in the evenings and online through our Providence campus or can be undertaken fully online, making them ideal for working professionals juggling personal and work commitments.
+Offered in a hybrid format, these programs are offered online and in the evenings on our Providence campus or can be undertaken fully online, making them ideal for professionals juggling personal and work commitments.
 Courses are taught by faculty who are both academically and professionally qualified, bringing a wealth of experience to the classroom.

-Ready to make a deeper impact in the classroom?
-For students who already possess initial teaching certification, our MA in Literacy Education program offers advanced course work for students who wish to earn a master’s-level credential and obtain certification as a PK-12 Reading Specialist/Consultant in Rhode Island and in member states of the Interstate Certification Compact (ICC).
+MA in Special Education: Ready to make a deeper impact in the classroom?
+For students who already possess initial teaching certification or are eligible for initial certification, this program offers advanced coursework for those who wish to earn a master’s-level credential and obtain Special Education certification in Rhode Island and in member states of the Interstate Certification Compact (ICC).
 Our program is delivered in a hybrid format and can be completed in as little as one year for full-time students through an innovative “Bachelor’s Plus” offering that allows students to take two classes online during their senior year at their home institution.
-In-class study is complemented by a series of field experiences to provide optimal applied learning opportunities for our students.
+In-class study is complemented by extensive field experiences to provide optimal applied learning opportunities for our students.